TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::{prf:example}
 :label: Ex:LeastSquares:NormalEqs-1

-We compute the least-squares solution of the linear system
+We compute the least-squares solution to the linear system

 $$
   \left\{       \begin{array}{ccccccc}